 You might also like to make the drones from scratch.
 One big advantage offered by this process is the fact that you have a wider choice as you are not restricted by the brand names for incorporating devices in your drone.
 Thus, you have the freedom to choose your preferred features.

 But you must be wondering how expensive is it to build a drone at home?
-To be honest, it will be slightly cheaper if your buy a drone kit and build the whole setup yourself.
+To be honest, it will be slightly cheaper if you buy a drone kit and build the whole setup yourself.
 If this sounds like something you would like doing, we suggest checking out our article about best frame kits for quadcopters.

-But this also depends on the equipments you add to the kit.
+But this also depends on the equipment you add to the kit.
 Here is an idea of what your total cost might be.

 Electronic speed controllers are required to bring your drone to work at your desired speed.
 The number of ESCs required will basically depend on the number of motors you possess.
 In the case of quadcopters, a set of 4 ESCs could charge you something around $30 to $50.